Knowledgebase

 Toyota Tacoma 2001-2004 with ABS

 The 2001-2004 Tacoma with 6 lug wheels and optional ABS is compatible with UltraGauge.
 However, when the ignition is first switched on, the interaction with UltraGauge may cause the ABS system to become disabled and the ABS dash indicator will become lit.
 This issue was corrected by Toyota in 2005 and later years.
-This issue may exist on other 2000-2004 Toyota vehicles which have ABS.
+This issue may exist on other 2000-2007 Toyota vehicles which have ABS.

 The pre-2005 Toyotas use the 9141 protocol which uses pin 7 of the OBDII connector for communication, however, Toyota is apparently also using pins 14 and 6 of the OBDII connector for their own purposes.
 These pins are set aside by the OBDII standard for the CAN interface, and UltraGauge is connected to these pins.
 Many have found that isolating these pins will resolve the issue.
+If your vehicle has pins 7 and pins 6 &14 loaded, then you may have this issue.

 OPTION 1